 32-bit (x86) Operating Systems:

-Complete the following steps to see if BIDS is installed:
+Complete the following steps to see if SSDT or BIDS is installed:

 - Open Start > All Programs > Microsoft SQL Server 2005, 2008, 2012, or 2014.
 You should be able to see Business Intelligence Development Studio or SQL Server Data Tools if it's installed.